do-community/kubernetes-challenge/nigma1337-kubernetes-challenge.md

 * https://github.com/nigma1337

 ## Misc
-* Hope this will continue for nextx year :-)
+* Hope this will continue for next year :-)